norskeld/nrsk.dev/src/content/articles/demystifying-monads.md

 ---
-title: Demystifying monads
+title: 'Demystifying monads'
-description: In this article we're going to find out, without diving into tangled mathematical jargon, what monads are and what for we may want to use them.
+description: "In this article we're going to find out, without diving into tangled mathematical jargon, what monads are and what for we may want to use them."
 createdAt: 2021-12-01
 updatedAt: 2023-02-26
 tags: